 Oxidation properties have also been enhanced in recently engineered fluids.
 When air is introduced to a fluid, subsequent reactions adversely impact fluid performance.
 Enhancement of oxidation properties minimize these reactions, ultimately leading to fluid longevity.

 For most drivers, mystery surrounds what goes on beneath the hood.
 Therefore, we explored the future of transmission repair in a three-part series, designed to unveil some of the mystery surrounding the world beneath your hood.
 In our first blog, we explored the changing and increasingly important role of remanufactured transmissions to the repair industry, from the 1960s to today.
 Then, we guided you through the transmission’s transformative journey, discussing the increasing complexity of electrical components.
 Finally, we conclude our series with a look into the intricate evolution of fluid and material science.
 Our goal: to bring you into the future of transmission repair!

 At Advanced Transmission Center, our mechanics understand the complexity of transmissions and the future of the industry thanks to their years of experience.
-If your vehicle is experiencing transmission issues, call our Westminster (Northwest Denver) location at (303) 421-4140, our Lakewood (Southwest Denver) location at (303) 922-4102 or contact us online for trustworthy, honest, and transparent service.
+If your vehicle is experiencing transmission issues, stop into our shop for trustworthy, honest, and transparent service.
 Read more on why you should choose us as your local repair shop.

 Call us today to schedule an appointment at either of our locations.

 You can also send us a message!